 To help you navigate the flurry of dinky knock-offs and overpriced frustration traps, here is a list of what to look for the perfect press:

-Material - Stainless Steel vs Glass
+Material Stainless Steel vs Glass (and heat retention)

+These coffee makers are almost exclusively made from one of two materials: borosilicate glass or stainless steel.
 Although some may think the choice between one or the other comes down to visual appeal, it’s really more of a practical matter.

-If you’re the one responsible for the morning coffee for you and your special someone, ensuring that their coffee will stay hot – no matter how long they take doing God knows what in the bathroom – can be the key to a happy morning.
+If you’re the one responsible for the morning coffee for you and your special someone, ensuring that their hot coffee will stay hot – no matter how long they take doing God knows what in the bathroom – can be the key to a happy morning.

 Design & Comfort